Strength training involves activities that make your muscles do more work than they usually do. Strength training is important, because it:

 - Prevents chronic diseases.

 No strength training method is better than another.
 You can use machines, dumbbells, barbells, resistance bands and even your own bodyweight!
-The strength training method(s) you decide on may depend on personal preference, access and availability, convenience, or comfort level.
-It is important to choose methods that are safe and practical for you.
+The strength training method(s) you decide on may depend on personal preference, access and availability, convenience, and comfort level.
+It's important to choose methods that are safe and practical for you.
 Machine-based exercises are generally safer for beginners than free weights because machines are more stable and rely less on coordination and balance.

 Here are some tips for strength training: